nirmal-mekala/dotfiles/README.md

 - powerlevel10k zsh setup
 - karabiner elements (macOS keybindings) setup
 - `z` for fast directory jumping
-- a minimalist `tmux` configuration
+- `tmux` config and scripts
-- colorschemes for iTerm on macOS
+- terminal config: iTerm (macOS), xterm, kitty
-- config and colorschemes for `xterm` on other systems
 - a simple `i3` configuration
 - `bin` directory for scripts - `.zshrc` will add it to the path